Today we’ll be sewing the shoulder seams, applying the fold over elastic (FOE) to the armholes, and sewing the side seams. Let’s get down to it!

 Repeat all of these steps with the second armhole.

 Turn the tank inside out and align the side seam of the front and back.
 Pin with right sides together making sure the edge of the armhole matches up nicely and matching the notches.

 Sew, starting at the armhole and ending at the hem.
 Finish the seam allowance if necessary and press towards the back of the tank.
 Repeat with the second side seam.

 That’s it for today!
-Next time, we’ll take care of the finishing touches on our Cedar Workout Tanks!
+Next time, we’ll take care of the finishing touches on our Spruce Workout Tanks!